shahidshamim01/passwordGenerator/README.md

-#password generator app
+# Password Generator
-#using react hooks i made this application to generate password
-#randomly as per your preference with options to include
+## using react hooks i made this application to generate password randomly as per your preference with options to include characters, numbers etc.
-#characters, numbers etc.